HappyRay/testscribe/docs/index.markdown

 It's a [YAML](https://en.wikipedia.org/wiki/YAML) file.

 ## Add additional directories to the Python path for a test run
+The directories are relative to the configuration file location where they are defined.
 example:

     python-paths:
     - src
     - tests

+The directories (config directory)/src and (config directory)/tests are added to the Python path for a test run.

 ## Output files root directory
 The value has to be an existing directory.